LUMC/kPAL/doc/method.rst

 described for pairwise comparison of two full *k*-mer profiles (:ref:`Figure 2
 <fig-methods-balance>`).

-Additionally, kMer can forcefully balance the *k*-mer profiles (if desired) by adding the values of each *k*-mer to its reverse complement.
+Additionally, kPAL can forcefully balance the *k*-mer profiles (if desired) by adding the values of each *k*-mer to its reverse complement.
 This procedure can improve distance calculation if the sequencing depth is too low.